MCHatcher/OBC-multiple-equilibria/README.md

 # OBC-multiple-equilibria
 This repository provides documents and codes for simulating multiple equilibria in otherwise-linear perfect foresight models with occasionally-binding constraints.
 The algorithm is an extension of Guerrieri and Iacoviello (2015,JME) and we utilise some results from Holden (2023,ReStat).
 A description of the codes and user instructions are provided below.
 It is convenient to view the file using e.g. MS Word.

+NOTE: The bounded variable is assumed to be ordered first in the vector of variables x(t) (see paper) and exogenous variables are assumed to be ordered last in x(t).

 ------------
 MAIN CODES
 ------------